Autumn Gear Guide

-Here’s the top 15, the best European cycling routes that we’ve explored across Europe.
+Here’s the top 15, the best cycling routes in Europe.

 The Alpe-Adria Bike Route is one of the most popular routes in various European bike route rankings.
 Besides the Alpine landscapes admired from the river valleys of Salzburg and Carinthia, a significant highlight is the approximately 60-kilometer bike route section utilizing disused railway infrastructure on the edge of the Julian Alps.
 The bike route here passes through several tunnels, a few railway bridges, and some old train stations converted into roadside bars and restaurants for cyclists.
 The Italian segment is very interesting from a sightseeing perspective, with the cities telling stories of Italy’s history – modern, medieval, and even dating back 1600 years.